Gerarvvdor/Tech-assessment-JRdev/README.md

 The second part consists of a contact manager with angular.

-Due to no experience with "Angular" at the moment it only contains the views and the routing necessary for navigation.
+Due to no experience with "Angular" at the moment it only contains the views and only works create, read and delete contacts.

-The views were created with Angular material and CSS.

-It is hoped that full CRUD functionality can be added to the components prior to review by the recruiting team.